 It’s no surprise then to discover the whale crier whose job it is to alert everyone to the whales’ whereabouts.
 And, should you need details to help you recognise him, other than the huge black and white ‘whale crier’ sign around his neck and his constant bugling, he’s the guy with an odd looking feather in his cap.

 Actually it is a kelp horn that Pasika Noboba, successor to Godleck Baleni and before him Wilson Salukazana, the second whale crier who walked the Hermanus cliffs for eight years, carries.
-And there is a whole series of horn blows that Pasika gives to indicate different points along the coastline and the number of whales spotted.
+There is a whole series of horn blows that Pasika gives to indicate points along the coastline and the number of whales spotted.

 It takes a great deal of skill and practise to master the horn, and people familiar with it know from the blow alone whether it is a Southern Right whale, Humpback or Bryde in the bay.
 Pasika, who took on the mantle as the world's only whale crier in September 2008 and who has an incredible knowledge about whales and Hermanus, usually notes these on the board around his neck, to make it easier for you.